+Federal References:

-Federal Reference: 2020-2021 FSA Handbook Volume 1, Chapter 1 pp 5-7; Volume 1, Chapter 6, pp 105-106; Volume 3, Chapter 5 pp 125-126; and Code of Federal Regulations Title 34 CFR 685.200(f)(6)
+- 2021-2022 FSA Handbook Volume 1, Chapter 1 pp 9-10; - 2021-2022 FSA Handbook Volume 1, Chapter 6, pp 102-103; - 2020-2021 FSA Handbook Volume 3, Chapter 5 pp 125-126; - Code of Federal Regulations Title 34 CFR 685.200(f)(6)

-A student may apply for a Federal Direct Unsubsidized Stafford and/or Graduate PLUS Loan for coursework the school has documented as necessary for them to enroll in an eligible graduate-level program.
+A student may apply for a Federal Direct Unsubsidized and/or Graduate PLUS Loan for coursework the school has documented as necessary for them to enroll in an eligible graduate-level program.
 The courses must be part of an eligible program otherwise offered by the school.
-If enrolled at least half-time (six credits) in these prerequisite courses, the student is eligible for loans for one consecutive 12-month period beginning on the first day of the loan period.
+If enrolled at least half-time (six credits per semester) in these prerequisite courses, the student is eligible for loans for one consecutive 12-month period beginning on the first day of the loan period.

-A graduate student may borrow up to \$12,500 in Federal Direct Unsubsidized Stafford Loans if the student is taking preparatory coursework required for full admittance into an approved graduate degree program.
+A graduate student may borrow up to \$12,500 in Federal Direct Unsubsidized Loans if the student is taking preparatory coursework required for full admittance into an approved graduate degree program.